fivouris/l2pvp.fansPublic/README.md

 - spectator mode for those who want to watch the battle unfold
 - a detailed event panel tracks scores, winners, and rewards
 - summons & pets are not allowed to participate
+- if you remain inactive during the event, you will be excluded from receiving any rewards
 - get prizes for:
 ✔ winning, losing, or ranking among the top players
 ✔ every kill you land during the event
 ✔ scoring the First Blood
+✔ winners get full reward
+✔ tied players split the reward
+✔ non-top players get half as consolation

 Keep an eye on announcements, register quickly, and dive into the fight!
 Which event will you dominate next?